glehu/CWO_ERP/README.md

 This module is designed to store songs with all their metadata, e.g. name, people that worked on it, streams/plays/views etc.

-Contacts can be loaded by clicking on the `[<]` button next to contact fields, to avoid typos and to load more data with less user actions.
+Contacts can be loaded via the context menu, to avoid typos and to load more data with less user actions.
+Contacts loaded this way are being kept in sync with their main module's data.

 Next to inserting and looking up entries, there is also an analytics module, that allows the user to generate a pie chart, showing the distribution of genres across all stored songs.

 #### M2 Contacts
 This module is designed to store contacts.
 Contacts can be loaded into songs and invoices.

 Next to inserting and looking up entries, there is also an analytics module, that allows the user to generate a pie chart, showing the distribution of cities across all stored contacts.

 #### M3 Invoices
-This (as of Version `v0.2.0-alpha` very minimalistic) module is designed to store invoice data, e.g. income and expenses.
+This module is designed to store invoice data, e.g. income and expenses.
+Positions (items, services) can be added to the basket via the "Add Position" button, while specifying name, amount and price.
+Amount and price of positions can be edited inside the table by double clicking the cells containing the values and confirming by hitting enter.

-Contacts can be loaded by clicking on the `[<]` button next to contact fields, to avoid typos and to load more data with less user actions.
+Contacts can be loaded via the context menu, to avoid typos and to load more data with less user actions.
+Contacts loaded this way are being kept in sync with their main module's data.

+#### MX Management
+In this module the administrative tools lie.
+In summary:

+* Users can be added, edited and removed in the user manager.
+* User rights can be managed, controlling access to the modules.
+* View the database's size and date + user logging of its last change.
+* Reset a whole database with just one click (caution!)
+* Update the database's indices via the "Update" button in case of a new data source.
+* Spotify API token data + login link to be put in the browser.

+#### API

+Download your and other's spotify discography and have them be in the database.

 ## Things for the future:
-+ APIs to streaming platforms like Spotify will be added to update the song's data (e.g. number of streams).
++ A website and app solution for easy access from everywhere
++ A webshop integrated into the website solution to enable the user to sell services and products online and to promote work
 + Using ANNs (Artificial Neural Networks) possible user inputs or other actions will be predicted and complex analytics and forecasts will be made possible.